 No matter how big your office, building or plant, you can save up to 10% on your energy bill by following surprisingly simple steps.
-If you get staff on board with, this could be the fastest way for your business to improve its bottom line.
+If you get staff on board, this could be the fastest way for your business to improve its bottom line.

 During business hours

 - Turn off any equipment not in use.

 - Pull up window shades to make the most of natural light.

 - Turn off any non-essential lights in cupboards, toilets and foyers.

 - Don't use heating or air conditioning if the windows and doors are open.

 - Ask cleaners to make sure they turn the lights off when they leave.

 - Only keep lights on that are needed for safety and security.

 - Make sure fridge and freezer doors are closed.